sgayangi/APKGitOpsDemo/README.md

     This will spin up two backends in the different namespaces.

 ### Install APK Environments

+NOTE: You can still do this demo if you have a single installation of APK, by following the steps relevant to one of the dev or stage environments.

 1. **Create APK Namespaces**: Establish `apk-dev` and `apk-stage` namespaces respectively:
     ```sh